-Proposed Rule 8.4(f) raises numerous questions about whether various routine expressive activities could expose a lawyer to potential disciplinary action, including:
+Proposed Rule 32:8.4(g) raises numerous questions about whether various routine expressive activities could expose a lawyer to potential disciplinary action, including:

-- Is a lawyer subject to discipline for her discussion of hypotheticals while presenting a CLE course? - Is a lawyer subject to discipline when participating in legal panel discussions that touch on controversial political, religious, and social viewpoints? - Is a law professor or adjunct faculty member subject to discipline for a law review article or a class discussion that explores controversial topics or expresses unpopular viewpoints? - Must lawyers abstain from writing blogposts or op-eds because they risk a bar complaint by an offended reader? - Must lawyers forgo media interviews on topics about which they have some particularly insightful comments because anyone hearing the interview could file a complaint? - Can a lawyer lose his license to practice law for a tweet calling a female public official a derogatory sexist term?
+- Is a lawyer subject to discipline for her discussion of hypotheticals while presenting a CLE course?30 - Is a lawyer subject to discipline when participating in legal panel discussions that touch on controversial political, religious, and social viewpoints?
+31 - Is a law professor or adjunct faculty member subject to discipline for a law review article or a class discussion that explores controversial topics or expresses unpopular viewpoints?